reshmabidikar/reshmabidikar.github.io/2019/04/java-8-function-interface-example.md

 Book names are:[Book1, Book2, Book3]
 ```

-You can get the source code for this example along with the code for other Java 8 examples at the Github repository [here](https://github.com/learnjavawithreshma/Java8Demo).
+You can get the source code for this example along with the code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).